-^() The FICO platform software is a set of interoperable services which use software assets owned and/or governed by FICO for building solutions and which conform to FICO architectural standards based on key elements of Cloud Native Computing design principles.
-These standards encompass shared security context and pre-integration using FICO standard application programming interfaces for all services.
+(\) The FICO platform software is a set of interoperable capabilities which use software assets owned and/or governed by FICO for building solutions and services which conform to FICO architectural standards based on key elements of Cloud Native Computing design principles.
+These standards encompass shared security context and access using FICO standard application programming interfaces.